mondragon-developer/sorted-stack-java/README.md

 ## Maintenance Notice
 **This is Version 2.0, maintained from the original SortedIntegerList (Project #4)**

-This version demonstrates software maintenance practices by adapting the original LinkedList-based implementation to use a Stack data structure while preserving all user-facing functionality.
+This version demonstrates software maintenance practices by adapting the original sorted-linkedlist-java (https://github.com/mondragon-developer/sorted-linkedlist-java/tree/main) implementation to use a Stack data structure while preserving all user-facing functionality.

 ## What Changed in v2.0
 - **Data Structure**: LinkedList → Stack